TheThingsNetwork/arduino-device-lib/docs/TheThingsNetwork.md

 - `port_t port = 1`: The port to address.
 Defaults to `1`.
 - `bool confirm = false`: Whether to ask for confirmation.
-- `bool modem_only = false`: (only class A) Whether to avoid sending a empty frame and only listen to the modem's incoming message.
+- `bool modem_only = false`: (only class A) Whether to avoid sending an empty frame and only listen to the modem's incoming message.

 Returns the result of `sendBytes()`, with one difference:
-* `TTN_UNSUCCESSFUL_RECEIVE`: in case of class C or class A `modem_only` poll we (only listen) and there was no incoming message.
+* `TTN_UNSUCCESSFUL_RECEIVE`: In class C or class A `modem_only` poll, we only listened, and there was no incoming message.

-The `modem_only` option for poll maybe useful if the send procedure did not terminate yet, e.g., we send a confirmed message and did not get a response.
+The `modem_only` option for poll may be useful if the sending procedure did not terminate yet, e.g., we sent a confirmed message and did not get a response.
 In such a case, the modem will independently retry.
 With `modem_only` we thus just listen to the modem output to verify the status of the further attempts.

 See the [Receive](https://github.com/TheThingsNetwork/arduino-device-lib/blob/master/examples/Receive/Receive.ino) example.